-As the centre was situated adjacent to a busy road, there was a key-pad lock used to secure the main entrance doors as a few residents were at a high risk of elopement.
-This risk was regularly assessed and reviewed in the centre's restrictive practice and risk register, and it was included as part of the quarterly notifications submitted to the Office of the Chief Inspector.
-Some residents had been informed of the key-pad code and if they wished could open the front door.
+An electronic locking system was observed in place on the front door into the main reception area.
+The risk of having the door electronically locked was regularly assessed and reviewed in the centre's restrictive practice register, and it was included as part of the quarterly notifications submitted to the Office of the Chief Inspector.
+The inspector was informed that residents who were able to use the key-code pad could do so if they wished.
 The inspector observed that the physical environment allowed for care to be provided in a non-restrictive manner.

-The inspector observed a calm and content atmosphere in the centre throughout the day.
-Residents told inspector they were consulted with about their care and about the organisation of the service.
-Residents felt safe in the centre and their privacy and dignity was respected.
+Residents were seen mobilising independently and with the use of mobility aids around the centre throughout the day.

+Residents told the inspector that they were consulted with about their care and about the organisation of the service.
+Residents said that they felt safe in the centre and their privacy and dignity was respected.
 Residents told the inspector they liked living in the centre and that staff were always respectful and supportive.
+Residents told the inspector that their call-bells were answered promptly and they were content and well looked after in this centre.

+Staff were observed providing timely and discreet assistance, thus enabling residents to maintain their independence and dignity.
 Staff were familiar with residents' individual needs and provided person-centred care, in accordance with individual resident's choices and preferences.
-Records viewed on the day showed that staff had completed the human rights-based approach to care, responsive behaviours, restrictive practice and dementia care training, and the inspector observed that staff were knowledgeable and applied the principles of training in their daily practice.
-As a result, the inspector observed that the outcomes for residents were positive and that staff and resident interactions were personal and meaningful, upholding the residents' fundamental rights while promoting their privacy and dignity.
+Staff demonstrated good understanding of safeguarding procedures, and responsive behaviours (how persons with dementia or other conditions may communicate or express their physical discomfort, or discomfort with their social or physical environment).

-There was adequate supervision of residents with staffing levels on the day of the inspection suitable to the assessed needs of the residents.
+There was adequate supervision of residents with staffing levels on the day of inspection suitable to the assessed needs of the residents.
 Staff were supported to perform their respective roles with ongoing mandatory and additional training.
-All staff had undergone training in restrictive practices and were aware of practices that may be restrictive, for example, low beds, bedrails, and sensor devices.
+On the day of inspection the inspector met a number of staff who were off duty who told the inspector that they were facilitated to use a room in the centre to undertake online training on a weekly basis.
+Staff whom the inspector spoke with were aware of practices that may be restrictive, for example, low beds, and bedrails.
 Staff were very knowledgeable of the individual and person-centred needs of each resident.
-There was evidence of good communication between staff and residents, for example, a resident whose bedrails were removed as part of their trial to remove bed rails was fully involved in the process.
-Some residents used a bed lever to assist with turning in the bed.
-Residents told the inspector that their call-bells were answered promptly, and that they were content, and well looked after in this centre.
+Staff informed the inspector that restrictive practice was discussed at the daily safety pause.